 Further down in the main Heart section, you’ll see more data like Cardio Fitness, ECG results, blood pressure readings, and low/high/irregular heart rate notifications.

 Here’s how all this looks on iPhone:

-In each of the different heart rate categories, toggle between the H, D, W, M, Y options to see your heart rate data over time.
+In each of the different heart rate categories, toggle between the H, D, W, M, Y options at the top to see your heart rate data over time.

-Also shown above in the second and third screenshots, if you swipe down from the main Heart screen in the health app, you can see highlights and at the bottom ECG, blood pressure data, and heart rate notifications.
+If you swipe down from the main Heart screen in the Health app, you can see highlights at the bottom including ECG, blood pressure data, and heart rate notifications.